dekkerglen/CubeCobra/CONTRIBUTING.md

 For HTML class names, please use all lower case name, with tokens separated by dashes (e.g. edit-blog-button).
 For HTML ID's, please use on alphabetic characters in camelcase.

 # How to report a bug
-### Security Disclosures

 If you find a security vulnerability, do NOT open an issue.
 Send a private message to DEKKARU#2784 on discord instead.
 You can also email support@cubecobra.com.

-### Tell your contributors how to file a bug report.

-Create a new issue on github.
-Do not use the the github issue tracker for support help.
-Check out the discord channel instead.
-There is also a bug tracker discord channel if you would like to submit there first.
+Bugs not related to security can be reported through GitHub issues.

 # How to suggest a feature or enhancement
 ### Join the discord disscussion.